zo0o0ot/speaker-page/content/talks/getting-net-interactive.md

 During this session, I will introduce .NET notebooks and show you some of the things that they can do.
 I will then show you an example of .NET interactive in action, and provide some suggestions on how you can use .NET Interactive in your projects!

+Note: The slides are still a work in progress and should not be considered a final deck at this point.

 Goals:
 At the end of this session, here are some key takeaways:
 * Learn about .NET Interactive Notebooks